Four Kids and It: Plot

 The film is set at a beach in Cornwall where siblings Ros and Robbie spend a holiday with their father David, his girlfriend Alice, and her daughters Samantha and Maudie from America.
 The children dislike each other at first but begin to get along once they discover a mysterious magical creature, Psammead or Sand Fairy, on the beach.
 Psammead can grant one wish a day, but the wish ends at sunset.

 Using a wish with Psammead, the children travel back 100 years.
 There they meet the aristocratic Tristan Trent who holds Ros at gunpoint and demands to know about the Sand Fairy.
 However, Samantha, Robbie, and Maudie ask Psammead for superpowers and rescue Ros.

 Next, the children travel to the past to learn how to make a wish permanent, but are unsuccessful.
 The children return to the present, where Tristan Trent III wants to use the Sand Fairy for dastardly deeds.
 Tristan finds the Sand Fairy's location by putting a tracking device under Ros's shoe.
 The children take Psammead with them and trap Tristan on the beach.

 Afterwards, the children realize they like each other.
 They take Psammead to their house, hiding him from their parents in the bathroom.
+Meanwhile, Tristan escaped the beach.

+In the next morning, when David and Alice take the children to the beach, Psammead takes some of the things in the cottage for his "offerings" before he was being captured by Tristan.
+After returning to the cottage, the children discovered that Tristan has escaped the beach and captured Psammead.
+When the children arrived at his mansion, they discovered that Tristan has made lots of wishes such as plush pad, purple henchwomen and the row of Range Rover SUVs, resulting Psammead being weak.
+Tristan threatens Psammead to make more wishes by having the children being held hostages and threatens to shoot them if he refused to make more wishes, Psammead then reluctantly agrees, but informed him that it will be his last wish.
+Tristan made a wish about having lots of gold, Psammead then made one last wish for Tristan, informing the children to escape the mansion.
+Although Tristan's wish came true, but his mansion was flooded with gold.
+Although the sun is set, Tristan's mansion had collapsed.